 Describe the school's plan, including the anticipated timeline, for returning to Hybrid Learning or On-Site Learning consistent with the Ready Schools, Safe Learners guidance.

-We anticipate offering CDL as a part of our hybrid plan throughout the 2020-21 school year.
+We anticipate remaining in the CDL portion of our hybrid plan through October 2020.
+At that time we will review state COVID numbers and determine if it is safe and possible to return to on-site learning.
 Please see the remainder of this blueprint to observe consistency with the Ready Schools, Safe Learners guidance.

 The remainder of this operational blueprint is not applicable to schools operating a Comprehensive Distance Learning Model.